FuNian788/DeeCamp32/README.md

 ### Group32: image-based closed edge map generation.
 #### Contributors: Zhangli Zhou, Yang Jiao, Zixiao Pan, Zexian Li.

-In order to reduce innecessary repetitive operations, we open some code.
+In order to reduce unnecessary repetitive work, we open some code.

-1.['CannyOperator.py'](https://github.com/FuNian788/Deecamp32/blob/master/CannyOperator.py) includes two main operations.
+1.['CannyOperator.py'](https://github.com/FuNian788/Deecamp32/blob/master/CannyOperator.py) includes two main operators.
 The function 'StaticCanny' can perform a Canny operation on the input image, but you need to set the low / high thresholds manually.
 The function 'DynamicCanny' can dynamically modeify the thresholds through a trackbar.
 By the way, don't forget to change the image's path and static thresholds in the function 'init'.
 The same below.